freddyb/webext-discard-tab/CONTRIBUTING.md

 # Contributing to Discard Tab

-## This
+## This extension is complete.
-I consider this extension mostly "done".
+I consider this software complete.
 I do not intend to add features.
 I'm unlikely to accept pull requests, unless the extension becomes broken.

-Examples of acceptable patches:
+*Examples of acceptable patches:*
 - Firefox Web Extension APIs change.
 The add-on won't work with a new version of Firefox
 - Adding new localizations (see below)
 Examples of inacceptable pull requests: